Reducing the impact of the seasonal cold with Pelargonium sidoides 1X (EPs 7630)®

-There are many ways to prevent seasonal colds and flus, from proper hygiene practices to reduce the spread of the cold virus to annual influenza immunizations, each with its own unique properties.
-For the purpose of this discussion, let’s learn and understand a homeopathic approach to manage seasonal cold symptoms which can help alleviate some of this socioeconomic burden.
+There are many ways to try and prevent seasonal colds and flus, from proper hygiene practices to reduce the spread of the cold virus to annual influenza immunizations, each with its own unique properties.
+For the purpose of this discussion, let’s learn and understand a homeopathic approach to manage seasonal cold symptoms and speed recovery which can help alleviate some of this socioeconomic burden.

 The South African Geranium and its historical relevance and uses